tracodict/goflow/goDesign/Workspace.md

-# Workspace Integration with GitHub
+# Workspace Provider Architecture

 ## Overview
-Integrate GitHub repository management into GoFlow workspace using Octokit.js to provide version-controlled file storage for all GoFlow artifacts (pages, datasources, queries, workflows, schemas, and MCP tools).
+GoFlow workspaces now integrate with a provider abstraction that defaults to GitHub but can be extended to other backends.
+Use the `WORKSPACE_PROVIDER` environment variable to select the backing service while keeping the client API stable.
+When `WORKSPACE_PROVIDER=github`, the system uses Octokit.js to interact with GitHub repositories for version-controlled storage of all GoFlow artifacts (pages, datasources, queries, workflows, schemas, and MCP tools).
+When set to `fs`, the façade exposes placeholder file system APIs that will be implemented in the future.

 ## Architecture